Piano Studio Policies

 No payment credit will be provided for missed lessons.
-Only 1 make-up lesson per student, per school year will be permitted.
-Make-up lessons are only offered for illness, and students must give notification at least 8 hours in advance.
+Due to the teacherís limited availability, only 1 make-up lesson per student, per school year will be permitted and only offered for illness.
+Students must give notification at least 8 hours in advance.
 Be sure to choose a lesson time that is one in which you feel confident that you will have no other conflicts.
 Those students requesting Monday lesson times, please note that there will be lessons scheduled on some minor holidays (Labor Day, MLK Day and Presidents Day).

-Please do not request Ms. Shelzi to alter the schedule to accommodate extracurricular activities.
-In the unusual event of Ms. Shelzi canceling a lesson, she will gladly reschedule a make-up lesson at the earliest possible time.
+Please do not request Ms. Charlene to alter the schedule to accommodate extracurricular activities.
+In the unusual event of Ms. Charlene canceling a lesson, she will gladly reschedule a make-up lesson at the earliest possible time.

 Unavoidable Conflicts and Swap List

 Please use the lesson exchange roster (found in the front of each studentís piano notebook) for any unavoidable conflict; i.e. your student has a sporting event, doctor's appointment, birthday party;†use the exchange roster if you don't want to miss that lesson.† The family that is exchanging the lesson needs to let me know the exchange information.† If you do not want your phone number released on the swap list, please notify me.
 No credits are given for lessons the student chooses to miss.

 The student exchange roster is given only to those families who have opted in to exchange with other families when a conflict in your normal piano lesson schedule should arise.† Please take the time to read the exchange roster rules before using the student exchange roster.